sbecker11/react-super-app/README.md

 Launches the test runner in interactive watch mode.
 See the [testing documentation](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run test:coverage`
+Runs all tests and generates a coverage report.
+The report is displayed in the terminal and saved to the `coverage/` directory.
+Opens an interactive HTML report showing which parts of your code are covered by tests.

 ### `npm run build`
 Builds the app for production to the `build` folder.
 The build is optimized and minified for best performance.
 Ready for deployment!